python/devguide/development-tools/clinic.rst

    Getters and setters must be declared as separate functions.
    The *value* parameter for a "setter" is added implicitly by Argument Clinic.
+   The docstring is also supported for :c:type:`PyGetSetDef` functions like other but it must be declared at ``@getter``.

 And then the implementation will work the same as a Python method which is decorated by :py:class:`property`: